Karnan123/Competency-Tracker/README.md

 We understand that growth is an ongoing process, and sometimes you may want to revisit and improve your past responses.
 As a graduate, you have the flexibility to do so:

 - **Edit Old Responses**: You can edit responses that have not been approved, allowing you to update and enhance your submissions as you make further progress in your competencies.
-The graduate role in our app empowers you to take control of your professional development by providing the tools and information you need to succeed.